goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.11.
 Get your frontend assets out of Node

-**TL;DR:** Serve frontend content using dedicated middleware (nginx, S3, CDN) because Node performance really gets hurt when dealing with many static files due to its single-threaded model
+**TL;DR:** Serve frontend content using a specialized infrastructure (nginx, S3, CDN) because Node performance gets hurt when dealing with many static files due to its single-threaded model.
+One exception to this guideline is when doing server-side rendering

 **Otherwise:** Your single Node thread will be busy streaming hundreds of html/images/angular/react files instead of allocating all its resources for the task it was born for – serving dynamic content